DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/seaice.rst

 --------------

 * The diagnostic is located in the ``aqua/diagnostics/seaice`` directory, which contains both the source code and the command line interface (CLI) script `cli_seaice.py`.
-* The default configuration files are located in ``aqua/diagnostics/config/diagnostics/seaice/``.
+* A template configuration file is available at ``aqua/diagnostics/templates/diagnostics/config-seaice.yaml``
 * The regional definitions are defined in ``aqua/diagnostics/config/tools/seaice/definitions/regions.yaml``.
 * Notebooks are available in ``notebooks/diagnostics/seaice`` directory and contain examples of how to use the diagnostic.